 Breast Augmentation Revision Los Angeles, CA

-Dr. Hughes has a great deal of experience in breast augmentation revisions, and he has authored numerous articles and chapters on these subjects (see the multitude of links below).
+Dr. Kenneth Hughes in Los Angeles has a great deal of experience in breast augmentation revisions, and he has authored numerous articles and chapters on these subjects (see the multitude of links below).
 There are a wide variety of deformities that can result from a previous surgery.
 Dr. Hughes can fix a wide variety of deformities.
 Before you give up on your breasts, come to Hughes Plastic Surgery.
 You will be glad that you did.
 Please see the breast augmentation revision and deformity correction pages to find before and after photos.

 Dr. Kenneth Hughes, MD in Los Angeles has performed thousands of breast augmentations and hundreds of breast augmentation revisions.
 Dr. Hughes’s cosmetic fellowship in plastic surgery at Harvard Medical School’s Beth Israel Deaconess Hospital involved a great number of breast augmentation revisions referred to the Harvard Hospitals as a result of it being the preferred tertiary care center in the area.